Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Conclusions Outlook

-Finally, there is the connection with the more traditional Multipolar-Post-Minkowskian (MPM) formalism \cite{Blanchet:2013haa}.
-Although we can show that (up to total time derivatives) the memory and failed-tail GW fluxes agree,\footnote{Unfortunately, this is a somewhat trivial check since the failed-tailed and memory GW fluxes themselves become total derivatives when written in terms of positions and velocities at 5PN order.} as well as the explicit nonlocal-in-time contribution, the total value for the $h_{ij}^{\rm TT}$ one-point function obtained here does not (formally) agree with the one derived from the MPM formalism \cite{Arun:2009mc}.
-Given the notorious differences between the EFT and MPM frameworks, this is somewhat expected.
-For starters, the couplings in the effective action do not include the traces of the multipole moments, while these are kept throughout the MPM approach.
-Furthermore, the EFT multipole moments are defined with respect to a locally-flat frame and matched with the (pseudo-)stress-energy tensor; whereas in the MPM formalism other coordinates and matching conditions are used.
-Yet, agreement has been found so far in all observable quantities, notably the recent rederivation in \cite{Amalberti:2024jaa} of the total radiated power at 3PN order, first obtained in the MPM approach \cite{Blanchet:2013haa}; as well as the rederivation in \cite{Marchand:2017pir} of the 4PN conservative tail effects, first obtained within the EFT approach~\cite{Galley:2015kus}.
-(Moreover, in the PM regime, the results in \cite{Bini:2021gat,Bini:2022enm} are consistent with the total values in~\cite{Dlapa:2021vgp,Dlapa:2022lmu}, and recent MPM and amplitude-based approaches have produced matching results for the waveform in the overlapping realm of validity \cite{Bini:2024rsy,Georgoudis:2024pdz,Bini:2024ijq}.)
-Hence, we expect that MPM derivations of the 5PN near-zone dynamics will ultimately also agree with the results reported here, which may help us elucidate the connection between the two formalisms.\footnote{Another possible route is to recast the EFT derivations in a way that resembles the procedure implemented in the MPM approach \cite{Riccardo}.}
+Finally, there is the connection with the more traditional Multipolar-Post-Minkowskian (MPM) formalism \cite{Blanchet:1985sp}.
+Although we have checked that the total radiated energy and angular-momentum agree with the MPM results in \cite{Bini:2022enm},\footnote{This follows form the fact that the (in-in) EFT and MPM fluxes agree up to Schott terms.} the explicit functional form of the memory part of the $h_{ij}^{\rm TT}$ one-point function---written in terms of products of derivatives of the quadrupole moment---does not formally agree with the MPM form~\cite{Arun:2009mc}, except for the nonlocal-in-time contribution.
+Given the notorious differences between both frameworks, this is somewhat expected.
+For starters, the couplings in the effective action do not include traces, while these are kept throughout the MPM approach.
+Furthermore, the EFT multipoles are defined with respect to a locally-flat frame and matched with the (pseudo-)stress-energy tensor; whereas in the MPM formalism other coordinates and matching conditions are used.
+Yet, agreement has been found so far in all observable quantities, notably the recent rederivation in \cite{Amalberti:2024jaa} of the energy flux and radiated power at 3PN order, first obtained in the MPM approach \cite{Blanchet:2013haa}; as well as the rederivation in \cite{Marchand:2017pir} of 4PN conservative tail effects, first obtained within the EFT approach~\cite{Galley:2015kus}.
+Moreover, in the PM regime, the results in \cite{Bini:2022enm} are consistent with the total values in~\cite{Dlapa:2022lmu}, and recent MPM and amplitude-based approaches have produced matching results for the waveform in the overlapping realm of validity \cite{Bini:2024rsy,Georgoudis:2024pdz,Bini:2024ijq}.
+Hence, we expect that once all the pieces are collected (including terms at second order in the radiation-reaction, which are also formally different), the value of the full waveform in the EFT and MPM approaches, once written in terms of gauge-invariant quantities, will ultimately agree.
+We will return to the explicit comparison elsewhere.
+At the same time, we expect the MPM derivation of the 5PN near-zone dynamics will agree as well with the results reported here, which may help us elucidate the connection between formalisms.\footnote{Another possible route is to recast the EFT derivations in a way that resembles the MPM approach \cite{Riccardo}.}